Dzejkoo/News-weather-app/README.md

 # News - weather app ✌️

-Simple app who that allows you to check weather and news from the world.
+Simple app that allows you to check weather and news from the world.
 Here I try to learn how to work fetch API and use OOP JS.
 My own layout design.

 ## Technologies:
 - [Javascirpt](https://www.javascript.com/)